What is the Cost of a Trip to Machu Picchu?

 $700 or more international flight (low estimate)

-$275 domestic flight (Star Peru has budget-friendly rates / Latam and Avianca Airlines have higher rates but offer more flights)
+$275 domestic flight (Viva and Sky Airlines have budget-friendly rates / Latam and Avianca Airlines have higher rates but offer more flights and best reliability)

 $330 3* hotels for 6 nights (not including hotel in Lima)